Performance Bounds for PDE-Constrained Optimization under Uncertainty: General Approximation Theory

 Theorem \ref{thm:minval} provides an optimality gap, relative to the infinite-dimensional problem \eqref{eqn:actualpr}, for any cluster point constructed by solving a sequence of approximating finite-dimensional problems.
 The gap is bounded by the sum of two terms: $\epsilon$ and $\delta$.
 While $\epsilon$ can be selected arbitrarily near zero, this typically results in a large $n_\epsilon$ and thus the need for minimizing a high-dimensional function $f_n^\nu$ with a tolerance eventually near $\delta$.
 The theorem applies for any $\delta$ so the approximating problems do not need to be solved to a high tolerance.
 The tolerance might not even be fully known.
 Still, the theorem provides a guarantee that better solutions of the approximating problems (i.e., lower $\delta^\nu$) translate into better solutions of the infinite-dimensional problem \eqref{eqn:actualpr}, at least in the sense of an upper bound.

-The theorem doesn't require convexity, smoothness or continuity of the functions $f,f_n$ and $f_n^\nu$.
+The theorem does not require convexity, smoothness or continuity of the functions $f,f_n$, and $f_n^\nu$.
+However, the functions $f$ and $f_n$ are lower semicontinuous (lsc) by virtue of being epi-limits.
 We note that $\{\bar x_n^\nu, \nu\in \nats\}$ is a sequence in $\reals^n$ and thus has a cluster point as long as the sequence is bounded.

 In general, $\epsilon$ can be thought of as a {\em discretization error} due to the restriction from $X$ to $X^n$ and $\delta^\nu$ (and its limiting value $\delta$) is an {\em optimization error} caused by our incomplete minimization of $f_n^\nu$.
 There is no {\em approximation error} in the theorem, something one might expect from replacing $f_n$ in \eqref{eqn:discrF} by $f_n^\nu$ in \eqref{eqn:approx}.
 This is avoided because, as $\nu\to \infty$, such errors vanish by assumption (b) in Theorem \ref{thm:minval}.